 |A2 standard machine types|

 ||—||4 or 8|

 |M3 machine types|

 |E2, Tau T2D, Tau T2A, and M2 machine types||These machine types don't support Local SSD disks.|

 Choosing an interface

-You can connect local SSDs to your VMs using either an NVMe interface or a SCSI interface.
+You can connect Local SSDs to your VMs using either an NVMe interface or a SCSI interface.
 Most public images include both NVMe and SCSI drivers.
 For public images that support SCSI, multi-queue SCSI is enabled.
-For a detailed list, see the supported interfaces column in the operating system details documentation.
+For a detailed list, see the Interfaces tab for each table in the operating system details documentation.